redek91/DotNetMicroservices/README.md

 - Asynchronous exchange: the PlatformsAPI publishes an Event to a MessageBus(RabbitMQ) and the CommandsAPI consumes the Event to create a new Platform
 - GRPC: ....to be done

+Note: the containers are communicating using the DNS names specified in the ClusterIp services ex: "platforms-clusterip-srv"

 ## Kubernetes

 - Pod: A pod is a placeholder for a container instance and it ensures that the instance is running (retry)